M7 rifle: History

-The first batch of 25 XM7s was planned for delivery in late 2023.
-The Army may order 107,000 rifles over the succeeding decade for close combat forces, including infantry, cavalry scouts, combat engineers, forward observers, and combat medics.
-There are no plans to issue the weapons to non-close combat soldiers.
-The contract has the option to build additional weapons should the U.S. Marine Corps and U.S. Special Operations Command choose to be included.
+The first batch of 25 XM7 rifles and 15 XM250 light machine guns were planned for delivery in late 2023.
+The Army may order 107,000 rifles and 13,000 light machine guns over the next decade for close combat forces, including infantry, cavalry scouts, combat engineers, forward observers, and combat medics.
+There are no current plans to issue the XM7 and XM250 to non-close combat soldiers.
+The contract does have the option to build additional XM7 rifles and XM250 light machine guns should the U.S. Marine Corps and U.S. Special Operations Command choose to be included in the adoption.

-XM7s were delivered to the 101st Airborne Division and 75th Ranger Regiment in September 2023 for user tests.
-Operational testing of the XM7 rifle, XM250 light machine gun, and XM157 Fire Control Optic was scheduled to begin in 2024 (at which point it would become the M7) but widespread distribution was not assured.
+In September 2023, XM7 rifles were delivered to the 101st Airborne Division and 75th Ranger Regiment for user tests.
+Operational testing of the XM7 rifle, XM250 light machine gun, and XM157 Fire Control Optic was scheduled to begin in 2024, but widespread distribution was not assured.
 In March 2024, 1st Battalion, 506th Infantry Regiment of the 101st Airborne Division began fielding the XM7.
+In January 2026, the U.S. Army's 25th Infantry Division were trained with the M7 rifle.

 In May 2025, the XM7 was type classified as the M7 rifle.
 The Type Classification confirms the system meets the U.S. Army's stringent standards for operational performance, safety, and sustainment.

-In September 2025, SIG Sauer presented an improved M7 at DSEI 2025.
-The updated model is lighter and more compact than the original, with a 10.5-inch barrel instead of 13 inches, lightened internal parts, and a reprofiled handguard.
-The improved version of the rifle weighs about 7.5 lb unloaded with suppressor and without an optic, compared to about 9.84 lb for the original M7.
-SIG reported that muzzle velocity with the shorter barrel is about 2,800–2,900 feet per second, a slight reduction from roughly 3,000 feet per second.
-The SLX suppressor was also shortened and paired with a new lightweight thermal shield, which delays the visible heat signature under night-vision and thermal optics until after roughly 100 rounds rather than about 40 with the previous suppressor.
-It is not yet confirmed whether this version will be widely adopted or issued as a retrofit for rifles already in service with the U.S. Army.

-At AUSA 2025 in October, SIG Sauer displayed both a product improved M7 rifle, also known as the Product Improvement Effort (PIE) M7, and an M7 carbine.
-The company described the PIE M7 as having a 13.5-inch barrel and the M7 carbine a 10-inch barrel, and stated the standard PIE M7 had been lightened by about 0.7 lb (from roughly 8.3 lb to about 7.6 lb) while the carbine weighed about 7.3 lb; those weights were given as baseline figures without an optic or a suppressor.
-The reduction was achieved through a redesigned upper receiver, a slimmer barrel profile, lighter internal components, and removal of the folding stock hinge.
-U.S. Army officials are reviewing whether to field the standard-length M7 with the 0.7 lb reduction, adopt the shorter carbine as the new standard, or issue different configurations to different unit types.
+In September 2025, SIG Sauer introduced an improved, lightened PIE M7 and an M7 carbine variant.
+U.S. Army officials are reviewing whether to field the standard-length PIE M7, adopt the shorter carbine variant as the new standard, or issue different configurations to different unit types.
+In December 2025, the U.S. Army decided to proceed with the procurement of the M7 carbine design, designating it as the XM8 carbine.